Logistics Network Design and Consultancy: Overview

 - Assessment of detailed financial and service-level impacts

-Bisham’s consultants have conducted a wide-range of network optimization projects in the UK, Europe, US and globally.
-Benefits that have been delivered to our clients include:
+Bisham’s consultants have conducted a wide range of network optimization projects in the UK, Europe, US and globally.
+The benefits that have been delivered to our clients include:

 - Rationalised DC infrastructure

 - Reducing the number of DCs required to service a regional market

 - Creation of an optimally located centralised DC

 - An associated reduction in inventory levels, through consolidation of safety stocks.

 - New and Optimised Transport Network Design

 - Improving vehicle utilization through improved usage over the day & week